DannyS03/BankAccountSystem/README.md

-# BankAccountSystem
+# Bank Account System
-Using JavaFX Scene Builder

-Project for OOAD course
+Project for OOAD (Object Oriented Design & Analysis) course using JavaFX Scene Builder.

-Simple Bank Account Application with two types of users - Manager and Customer.
-Each with specified behaviours (Refer to UML Diagrams)
+A Simple Bank Account application consisting of two types of Users - Manager and Customer.
+Each user has specified behaviours (refer to UML diagrams).

-Manager can add and delete customers.
+- Both users have to login.
+A Customer can only login if they have been created by the manager with a specified amount; a Manager can add or delete customers.
-User can deposit funds, withdraw funds, or buy an online item.
-Customers can of course check their balance.
+- A Customer can deposit funds, withdraw funds, or buy an online item.
+- A Customer can check their balance.
-Depending on the balance, customers are at a certain level.
+  - Depending on the balance, customers are valued at a level of wealth.
-Depending on their level, this also determines if they are charged a fee when buying an item.
+  - Depending on their level, this also determines if they are charged a fee when buying an item.

-Both users have to login.
-A Customer can only login if they have been created by the manager with a specified amount.

-Generated txt files are in place for the manager's login (arbitrary), which is [username, password]: [admin, admin].
+- There are generated txt files are in place for the manager's login, which is [username, password]: [admin, admin].
-When a manager creates a new customer, their information is stored in a new file as a list.
+  - When a manager creates a new customer, their information is stored in a new file as a list.
-Likewise, items for purchase are pre determined in the items list.
+  - Likewise, items for purchase are pre-determined in the items list.